3liz/lizmap-documentation/en/source/publisher_guide/lizmap_configuration.rst

 External Lizmap layers
 ----------------------------

 This feature has been removed.
 It's replaced by the possibility of using the menu  :menuselection:`Layer --> Embed Layers and Groups`, and in the plugin *Layers* tab declare the parent project and the Lizmap repository for the embed layers and groups.
-See :ref:`lizmap_cache_centralized`
+See :ref:`lizmap-cache-centralized`